 Our personality is the ways we think, feel and behave that make us who we are.
 For most of us, this remains fairly consistent.

-People with a personality disorder, however, have significant difficulties in how they think and feel about themselves and others.
+However, people with a personality disorder have significant difficulties in how they think and feel about themselves and others.
 These difficulties affect their well-being, mental health and relationships with others.

 Around one in 20 people in the UK has a personality disorder.
-They can be hard to define and diagnose so often go unrecognised for a long time.
+They can be hard to define and diagnose, so they often go unrecognised for a long time.

 What are the symptoms of a personality disorder?